mashalafzal/Ethics-based-Automated-Negotiation/README.md

 * In loop.py, specify the num_run to run the experiment for desired number for iterations.
 * Run plots.ipynb to generate box plot of ethics-based negotiation at different input size with multiple iterations.
 Navigate to the directory where your output files are saved.

-* To change the tactic for sending offer, modify the negotiation.ipynb.
-Th desired functions are already predefined in all_functions.py.
-In negotiation.ipynb, modify find_best_offer as find_random_offer to send any offer randomly from all possible alternatives or as find_max_utility_offer to always send the offer that has high utility among all possible offers.